NIDBA - Blarney Island History

 This racing format is tough on drivers and tough on equipment.
 Ultra-lightweight race boats do not last long here.
 Newcomers to the sport will typically race at the Island for several seasons before dialing-in their equipment and becoming truly competitive drag boat racers.

 All race participants are members of the Northern Illinois Drag Boat Association (NIDBA), Blarney Island’s race event sanctioning organization, which manages the weekly race events.
-Blarney Island Corporation is the sponsor and race promoter.
+Blarney Island is the sponsor and race promoter.

 History of the Fox Chain-O-Lakes